 Create a Floor Plan

-Applicants shall provide a floor plan (official or hand drawn) that includes all of the rooms available for rent with location of windows, doors, and smoke detectors identified.
+Applicants shall provide a floor plan (official or hand drawn) that includes all of the rooms available for rent with location of windows, doors, and smoke detectors identified (see examples).
 Smoke detectors (UL217 certified) are required in all sleeping areas, in every room in the path of the means of egress from the sleeping area to the exit, and in each story within the sleeping unit, including basements.
 Reminder: there is a maximum of four sleeping rooms per STRP permit.
 Properties with more than four bedrooms cannot be permitted as an STRP.